cbolisetti/multiappfracflow/README.md

 ### A MultiApp approach for the nonconforming case

-TODO
+This is identical to the conforming case except:

+- the matrix mesh is nonconforming, as shown above
+- the heat transfer coefficient is different, as described above

 ### Results

 The L2 error of the fracture temperature in each approach (square-root of the sum of squares of differences between the $T_{f}$ and the benchmark result) is plotted below.
 As expected, the error is proportional to $\Delta t$.
 The error when using the MultiApp approaches is larger than the non-MultiApp approach, because $T_{f}$ is fixed when $T_{m}$ is being solved for, and vice versa.
+The conforming and nonconforming cases produce similar results for larger time-steps, but as the time-step size reduces the results are slightly different, just because of the small differences in the effective finite-element discretisation.

 ![Image](fracture_diffusion/l2_error.png)